 I happen to hold to the view that there is such a thing as absolute truth.

 I also hold to the position that I, in my very finite, extraordinarily flawed humanness, am not capable of understanding more than a tiny portion of absolute truth.
 I really do believe that the Apostle Paul had this one right when he was warning the squabbling Corinthian church about the necessity of long-suffering, self-sacrificing supportive love for one another.
-He wrote after discussion the nature of that kind of love, “for now we see in a mirror, dimly, but then we will see face to face.
+He wrote after discussing the nature of that kind of love, “for now we see in a mirror, dimly, but then we will see face to face.
 Now I know only in part; then I will know fully, even as I have been fully known .”

 Why?
 Well, frankly, women of a certain age really don’t need to be in a place where harsh, overhead lighting predominates.
 It exposes things I really don’t want to see–both in me and in others.